udexon/PhosPay/PhosPay_WS_MTMS.md

 6. Donald then obtains the money Western Union branch in country Q, then transfers the money to Brenda's bank account, using national inter-bank transfer service.

 PhosPay Websocket Messaging & Transaction Management System (Phos-MTMS) will employ websocket and asymmetric cryptography, plus other function libraries, to replace the utilities and tools used in steps 1 through 6 above.

+#### PhosPay Implementation and Development

+In [ title? ](https://github.com/udexon/PhosPay/blob/master/PhosPay_Step_1.md), we described in details the initial step of ...